Ford to buy San Francisco shuttle service in mobility push

+Jan 30 Oil and natural gas producer Chevron Corp said it would give its top executive fewer stock options after shareholders expressed concern about executive pay.

-SAN FRANCISCO Ford Motor Co (F.N) said on Friday it would acquire San Francisco-based shuttle service Chariot with plans to expand the service globally, as the carmaker expands beyond auto manufacturing and takes another step toward becoming a mobility company.
+SAN FRANCISCO, Sept 9 Ford Motor Co said on Friday it would acquire San Francisco-based shuttle service Chariot with plans to expand the service globally, another step in the carmaker expands beyond auto manufacturing to become a mobility company.

 The Detroit automaker said Chariot plans to expand internationally, moving into five more markets in the next 18 months.
 Terms of the deal were not disclosed.

-Ford, which said it would set up a "city solutions" team to work with cities worldwide on transportation, is trying to diversify into other modes of transportation from vehicles sold to consumers as new competitors from Alphabet's Google (GOOGL.O) to Uber [UBER.UL] are shaking up the traditional automotive industry.
+Ford, which said it would set up a "city solutions" team to work with cities around the world on transportation, is trying to diversify from vehicles sold to consumers into other modes of transportation amid massive disruption in the traditional automotive industry.

 "By expanding our business model to include new forms of transportation - from bikes to dynamic shuttles and more - we are introducing new customers to Ford and creating new revenue and profit opportunities for the future," said Jim Hackett, chairman of Ford Smart Mobility LLC.

-The company also said it would launch its "Ford GoBike" bike-sharing program next year in partnership with the company Motivate, helping to add new stations and up to 7,000 bikes throughout the San Francisco Bay Area by the end of 2018.
+The company also said it would launch its "Ford GoBike" bike sharing program next year with the company Motivate, adding new stations and 7,000 bikes throughout the greater San Francisco Bay Area by the end of 2018.

-Motivate currently operates the existing urban bike system called Bay Area Bike Share, launched in 2013.

 Currently, Chariot operates 100 Ford Transit shuttles in the San Francisco Bay Area along 28 routes.
 The on-demand shuttles will use data to map out the best routes to serve the public's needs, Ford said.